ultimate271/notes/tolkien/akallabeth.md

 many ships of war he built and stored them with his arms; and when all was made ready he himself set sail with his host into the East.

+### Ar-Pharazôn lands on Middle Earth and commands Sauron to meet him
 And men saw his sails coming up out of the sunset, dyed as with scarlet and gleaming with red and gold, and fear fell upon the dwellers by the coasts, and they fled far away.
 But the fleet came at last to that place that was called